-Lifetime Learners, with over 900 members, is run almost entirely by volunteers.
+Lifetime Learners, with well over 800 members, is run almost entirely by volunteers.
 A Board of Directors, volunteers elected annually from the membership, sets policies and controls our finances.
 Day-to-day work is done by committees manned by members.
 Instructors of courses receive a modest honorarium for teaching.
 Many of them also help to run the organization.
 Every May, well over 100 LLI volunteers gather at a luncheon held in their honor.

 Why do so many members pitch in?
 “Lifetime Learners is a great organization because of what it does for lifelong learning.
 It’s a place where we can all find opportunities to do the kinds of things we like to do.
 That’s a dirty little secret about volunteering.
 We help run LLI, and that’s surely a good thing.
 But at the same time we can do what we do best, and have fun doing it.”
 Mike Mugnolo